-3.2 | Q.s. and fatigue material characterization
+3.2 Quasi-Static and fatigue material characterization

-Figure 9 compares the engineering stress versus the engineering strain behavior between the analyzed fiber orientation for the two thicknesses.
+Fig. 9 compares the engineering stress vs. the engineering strain behaviour between the analysed fibre orientation for the two thicknesses.
 The strains at failure vary between 1.5% and 2.4%, depending on the FO angle.
 To protect the confidentiality of the experimental results, a normalization approach for calculating stress values were used.
 All stresses shown in the q.s. and fatigue data are dividing by the same constant factor.
-This approach allowed us to report the results in a meaningful way the confidentiality while safeguarding the of experimental data.
+This approach allowed us to report the results in a meaningful way while safeguarding the confidentiality of the experimental data.